snow on solar panels

 Fact Checked Fact Checked

-Does a solar panel work as well in the winter as it does in the summer?
+Does solar panels work as well in winter as they do in summer?
 Canstar Blue finds out.

 Advertisement

-Contrary to popular belief, solar panels work by converting sunlight into energy, and not heat.
-So, as long as there is sunshine, solar panels will continue to generate energy.
+Solar panels work by converting sunlight into energy.
+So, as long as there’s sunshine, solar panels will continue to generate energy.
+The main impacts on energy generation during winter come from shorter days and greater potential for cloud cover.

 Do solar panels work better in summer or winter?

 The answer to this question is not as straightforward as it might seem.
-While the output of solar panels is generally higher in summer due to the longer days and sunnier conditions, cool weather and clear skies are actually the optimal conditions for solar panels to convert sunlight into energy.
-In fact, the optimal temperature for solar panels is around 25 degrees Celsius, once the temperature exceeds this, overall output tends to decrease.
+While the output of solar panels is generally higher in summer due to the longer days and sunnier conditions, solar panels are more efficient in cooler temperatures.
+In fact, the optimal temperature for solar panels is around 25 degrees Celsius.
+Once the temperature exceeds this, overall output tends to decrease.
+According to the experts at Solar Bright, your solar panels’ efficiency could decrease by about 5% on a 35C day.

-However, there are some exceptions.
-In fact, Darwin often sees better solar energy output in the winter because the day length does not vary as much and summer usually brings endless rain – which means cloudy skies.
-Solar panels do not work as well with cloud coverage so Darwin’s winter, which brings dry weather and clear skies, generally has better performance.
+Of course, there are some exceptions.
+Darwin often sees better solar energy output in the winter because the length of days does not vary as much and summer usually brings rain, which means cloudy skies.
+Solar panels do not work as well with cloud coverage so Darwin’s winter, which brings dry weather and clear skies, generally brings better performance.

 Compare Solar Plans & Prices